wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <li> Close the dialog by clicking the red dot at the upper left corner.</li>
 </ol>

-## Return to Terminal

-To return to the Terminal from any other program:
+## Switch among program

+To switch among programs running:

-   1. Hold down the <strong>command</strong> key down while pressing <strong>tab</strong> multiple times until Finder is highlighted in the pop-up list.
+* Hold down the <strong>command</strong> key while pressing <strong>tab</strong> multiple times until the program you want is highlighted (with its name) in the pop-up list.

-   This would place you at your user Home directory.

 <a id="Keyboard"></a>